-When most benefit administrators focus on employee engagement, they think about open enrollment.
+When most plan administrators focus on member engagement, they think about open enrollment.
 Of course choosing the right coverage is an important step, but it’s only one piece of the puzzle.
-It is equally important for employees to know how to find and use care included in their coverage.
+It is equally important for the members to know how to find and use the right care included in their coverage.

 Why?
-Because care and coverage go together and when employees are engaged to improve their health and wellness, they are more likely to take positive action and change behaviors.
+Because care and coverage go together and when members are engaged to improve their health and wellness, they are more likely to take positive action and change behaviors.

-Employee engagement can be improved by creating a positive and consistent experience across her journey.
-This requires a systematic approach of orchestrating touchpoints — a touchpoint being any interaction between the employee and her health plan.
+Member engagement can be improved by creating a positive and consistent experience across their journey.
+This requires a systematic approach of orchestrating touchpoints — a touchpoint being any interaction between the member and their health benefit.

 Reaching out to members during enrollment is a great way to start the communication.
-This opportunity should be used for explaining plan design, options and answering coverage specific questions for each member.
+This opportunity should be used for explaining benefit design, options and answering coverage specific questions for each member.

 Preventive Care Outreach

-Employees aren’t used to seeking preventive care – they may be confused about which tests to ask for, may view preventive care as costly and aren’t aware of the free benefits provided under the ACA.
-This issue leads to members avoiding care until the last minute or using the most expensive option available.
+Members aren’t used to seeking preventive care.
+Significant percentage of members enrolled in high-deductible plans are avoiding care until the last minute or using the most expensive option available.
 Use the right timing to reach members for preventive care.
-Calls scheduled on the employee’s birthday can be very effective.

 If your plan design include VBID elements, and it reduces the out of pocket costs for members to use high quality services, you can use this as an opportunity to not only explain the gaps in care , the impact of this gap on member’s health, but also what services are needed to close the gap, the costs and the right providers to help close the gap.